Scalable Reactive Atomistic Dynamics with GAIA: Supplementary information

-\bmhead{ML-guided structure augmentation} In one line of research, there have been active learning studies that leverage the concept of uncertainty for the structure augmentation.
+\bmhead{ML-guided structure augmentation} In one line of research, there have been active learning (AL) studies, including ANI-1xnr (mentioned above), that leverage the concept of uncertainty for the structure augmentation.
 The uncertainty here is usually defined as the degree of disagreement among an ensemble of models (e.g., the query-by-committee~\cite{SOS92}), typically quantified by the variance of their predictions.
-In UDD-AL~\cite{KBLL23_s} and HAL~\cite{OSKO23_s}, the uncertainty estimation is applied in two aspects: (i) it operates as a bias in the dynamics so that the sampling is performed toward regions of high uncertainty, and (ii) structures exhibiting high uncertainty during the dynamics are prioritized for quantum-mechanical labeling, thereby promoting an efficient expansion of the accessible chemical space.
-There also exist approaches that employ static optimization methods, such as NEB and SE-GSM~\cite{Z15}, to explore reaction pathways, as an alternative to the dynamics-based strategies~\cite{ASMB25, KCDM25}.
+In UDD-AL~\cite{KBLL23s} and HAL~\cite{OSKO23s}, the uncertainty estimation is applied in two ways: (i) as a bias in the dynamics so that the sampling is performed toward regions of high uncertainty, and (ii) as a criterion to prioritize structures for quantum-mechanical labeling, thereby promoting an efficient expansion of the accessible chemical space.
+As an alternative to the dynamics-based strategies, there also exist AL approaches that employ static optimization methods, such as NEB and SE-GSM~\cite{Z15}, in the exploration of reaction pathways~\cite{ASMB25, KCDM25}.
 In this regard, a recent work, ArcaNN~\cite{DPGA25}, provides a structural framework for the automated implementation of such uncertainty-based methodologies.